Phil Clarke (TV producer)

-Phil Clarke (14 May 1961) is a British television comedy producer and executive.
+Philip Brian Clarke (born 14 May 1961) is a British television comedy producer and executive.
 He has produced or executive produced many popular British TV comedy programmes including Peep Show, Brass Eye, Never Mind the Buzzcocks and Big Train.
 In 2012 Clarke became Head of Comedy at Channel 4.
 In 2017 he founded the independent television production company Various Artists Ltd (VAL), along with co-directors Jesse Armstrong, Sam Bain and Roberto Troni.
-Since founding VAL, Clarke has produced and/or executive produced the BAFTA-award winning Sally4Ever, and the multi-BAFTA and Emmy-winning I May Destroy You.
+Since founding VAL, Clarke has produced and/or executive produced the BAFTA-award winning Sally4Ever, Such Brave Girls, Juice, and the multi-BAFTA and Emmy-winning I May Destroy You.

 Biography

 Early life and career

 Philip Brian Clarke was born on 14 May 1961, in Watford.
 Clarke was educated at Rickmansworth School and Manchester University.
 He worked briefly as a sub-editor at Professional Electrician magazine, then as a PR at Heathrow Airport and the National Army Museum in London, before going full-time as a stand-up on the alternative comedy circuit of the 1980s.
 In 1992 he joined BBC Radio's Light Entertainment department as a trainee producer, producing the improvised comedy drama The Masterson Inheritance, starring Josie Lawrence and Paul Merton, the sketch and stand-up show The Mark Steel Solution, the comedy lecture series The Mark Steel Revolution, and the Doctor Who radio series The Paradise of Death.

 In 1995, after BBC Radio 4 did not air Eamon, Older Brother of Jesus, a series Clarke had produced with the comedian Michael Redmond, Clarke left radio and moved to BBC Television, producing shows with Paul Merton and Bob Monkhouse, as well as the new-talent sketch show Comedy Nation, before leaving in 1998 to go freelance.